 Good question.
 Keep reading for a detailed breakdown of the actual cost to incorporate in Alberta, and what you’ll get for your money.

-In Alberta, it’s not actually possible to register your own corporation.
+In Alberta, it’s not possible to register a corporation on your own.
 By “do-it-yourself” incorporation, we’re referring to an incorporation completed without the help of a lawyer, meaning with a registry agent either in person or online.
 It’s considered do-it-yourself and not full service, because most of the work is left up to you to complete on your own.

 If you decide to go this route, there are 3 sets of fees you’ll need to pay and a number of services that will be unavailable.
 Let’s take a look at each of them.